Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Desktop wallpaper configured successfully

-The screenshot below confirms that the lock screen and logon image wallpaper have been configured on the device successfully.
+Below screenshot confirms that the lock screen and logon image wallpaper have been configured on the device successfully.

 Lock screen wallpaper configured successfully using Intune